valenratti/vsr-blog/_posts/from-gaming-enthusiast-to-software-engineer/from-gaming-enthusiast-to-software-engineer.md

 I grew up with a father who worked on technology.
 He gifted me with my first Gaming Console by age two: the PlayStation 2.
 Gaming is a gateway to infinite worlds, and I was utterly amazed by this.
 With a joystick on your hands and your mind concentrated, you could teleport yourself to gameplay, where fantastic adventures await you to discover.
 You are given a set of rules, and you have to master your skills to pass levels and quests, kill monsters, beat your friends, and whatever the game is about: GRINDING.

 Later, my parents gave me my first computer when the Internet at houses became more common in my country, Argentina.
 With one of my best friends who used to play all kinds of games, we discovered an online multiplayer game, MMORPG: RuneScape, and other online games, such as Club Penguin, which were trendy back then.
-The Internet boomed in the latest years after the market recovered from the dot com bubble, and the transition from offline to online also reached this industry.
+The Internet had boomed in the latest years after the market recovered from the dot com bubble, and the transition from offline to online also reached this industry.

 If I was already into gaming, I was utterly amazed after I found online games.
 But I wanted more; I wanted to UNDERSTAND it.
 How did the engineers create these games?
 How does the Internet work?
 After that, I knew I wouldn’t remain unanswered, although the questions I had back then were perhaps too advanced for just a kid.